getcloudless/cloudless/README.md

         required: true
 ```

-The "network" section tells Butter to create subnetworks for this service big
+The "network" section tells Cloudless to create subnetworks for this service big
 enough for 768 instances.

-The "placement" section tells Butter to ensure instances in this service are
+The "placement" section tells Cloudless to ensure instances in this service are
 provisioned across three availaibility zones (which most cloud providers
 guarantee are meaningfully isolated from each other for resilience).

 The "instance" section describes the resource reqirements of each instance.
-Butter will automatically choose a instance type that meets these requirements.
+Cloudless will automatically choose a instance type that meets these requirements.

 The "image" section represents the name of the image you want your instances to
 have.
 In this case, we are using an image name only found in AWS by default, so